Dr. Doni, author of The Stress Remedy, explains how melatonin works to control our sleep/wake cycle and gives advice on what to do if things go wrong.

 Melatonin, like other hormones, delivers important messages throughout our bodies.
 When it is low, often due to exposure to stress and light at night, we are likely to experience the negative effects of not enough melatonin.
 It is such a valuable hormone not only in terms of sleep, but also for healthy cells, immune function, and mood, that it is worth identifying whether it is an issue for you and addressing it if it is.

 Now, if you follow these steps and find that you are still not sleeping, then it’s time to dig deeper and get a better understanding of what is keeping you awake.
 Quite often it is more than one thing.
 It could be that you have low melatonin and elevated cortisol, for example.
 Or perhaps it’s a combination of leaky gut, food sensitivities, low serotonin, and low melatonin, all of which are related to each other, but need to be addressed individually to completely address your sleep issue.
 Or it could be that you have inflammation (whether from an injury or a food) which has disrupted your sleep, causing you to gain weight and further disrupt your sleep patterns.

 To break these vicious cycles, we need to first understand all the causes, and then address each of them in turn.
 Then, little by little, over time, the body will start to adjust and sleep will be restored.
 However, it’s worth noting that it is often a process that requires patience and diligence, and that can be challenging when you can’t sleep.

 To make sure you have the support you need to get back to a healthy sleep pattern, I encourage you to work with a practitioner who can help guide you through the steps.
-I’ve created a Sleep Solutions Package (now available!), which includes the testing that you’ll need to figure out what is disrupting your sleep and consultations with me to support you along the way in making changes that will break the pattern.
+I’ve created a Natural Sleep Solutions Package (now available!), which includes the testing that you’ll need to figure out what is disrupting your sleep and consultations with me to support you along the way in making changes that will break the pattern.

 Please do share your thoughts and questions on sleep in the comment box below.